James Mellaart: Dorak affair

 In 1965 Mellaart gave a report of a new rich find from Dorak to Seton Lloyd of the British Institute.
-Mellaart said that he had seen the treasures in 1958 in the Izmir home of a young woman whom he met on a train.
+Mellaart said that he had seen the treasures in 1958 in the İzmir home of a young woman whom he met on a train.
 She sat in front of him in the train car, wearing a gold bracelet which drew his attention.
 She told him that she had more at home, so he came over and saw the collection.
 She did not allow him to take photographs, but did let him make drawings of them.
 He gave the story to The Illustrated London News, and then Turkish authorities demanded to know why they had not been informed.
 He said that the young woman, named Anna Papastrati, asked him to keep it secret.

-He asked the Institution to sponsor publications of the story, but they refused with no real evidence.
-When looking for Papastrati's home, it turned out that the street address did not exist in Izmir, and her name was not found.
+He asked the Institution to sponsor publications of the story, but they refused as Mellaart could provide no real evidence.
+When looking for Papastrati's home, it turned out that the street address did not exist in İzmir, and her name was not found.
 The only document that can be traced to her is a typed letter that after examination appears to have been done by Mellaart's wife Arlette.
 In consequence, Turkish officials expelled Mellaart for suspected antiquities smuggling.
-He was later allowed to return but later banned completely.
+He was later allowed to return but eventually banned completely.